Time-dependent global sensitivity analysis of the Doyle-Fuller-Newman model: Introduction

 The use of global sensitivity analysis, i.e., methods suitable for nonlinear models, is comparatively scarce.
 Among the available methods, variance-based sensitivity analysis is probably the most commonly employed technique, besides the elementary effect test~\cite{xu_enabling_2022,zhao_enhancing_2024}, also known as Morris method.
 Scheller et al.~\cite{scheller_impact_2024} use variance-based sensitivity analysis and a finite element all-solid-state battery model to determine key parameters critical for cell performance and their related optimization potential.
 Streb et al.~\cite{streb_improving_2022} utilize variance-based sensitivity analysis to devise optimal experimental designs for the data-driven parametrization of a DFN model.
 Lin et al.~\cite{lin_efficient_2018} implement a framework for efficient variance-based sensitivity analysis and apply it to a three-dimensional lithium-ion battery model.
 Rüther et al.~\cite{ruther_demystifying_2024} use variance-based sensitivity analysis to investigate a numerical impedance model.
 Ko et al.~\cite{ko_using_2024} employ variance-based sensitivity analysis to determine the most relevant parameters serving as battery aging indicators, with subsequent parameter identification at different states of health.
-While global sensitivity analysis is adequate for nonlinear models, the main drawback that all of the above works have likely faced is that commonly available sensitivity analysis approaches can only deal with scalar-valued quantities of interest.
+Chen et al.~\cite{chen_global_2025} use variance-based sensitivity analysis to find operating conditions that increase the sensitivity of specific parameters in an electrochemical-thermal battery model.
+While global sensitivity analysis is adequate for nonlinear models, the main drawback of the above works is that commonly available global sensitivity analysis approaches can only deal with scalar-valued quantities of interest.
 For time-dependent quantities, like the terminal voltage of a battery during charging or discharging, it is therefore necessary to resort to integrals over time, averages, or the selection of a single point in time.
 This is disadvantageous because integrating or averaging the quantity of interest over time might lead to a loss of information, and only selecting one or multiple points in time does not yield a comprehensive picture.